nubificus/vaccel-tutorials/lab5/README.md

 	return vaccel_foo(sess, a, b, c);
 }
 ```
-The first part of the file tries to find implementation of the operation FOO in the plugin which we will talk about later on and if it does find an implementation - it returns it.
+The first part of the file tries to find an implementation of the operation FOO in the plugin (which we will talk about later on) and if it does find an implementation - it returns it.

-The latter part of the file unpacks the variables and here note the variables `nr_read` and `nr_write` and make sure they correspond to the correct number of read and write variables.
-Here in this example I have just 2, 1 as before and it is relatively simple to implement.
+The latter part of the file unpacks the variables.
+Pay attention to the variables `nr_read` and `nr_write` and make sure they correspond to the correct number of read and write variables.
+In this example I just use 2, 1 as I only have 2 read variables and 1 write variable, as before and it is relatively simple to implement.
 For more complex examples, feel free to explore the other .c files in this directory to get an idea of the structure you must implement for this file.

 Cool!
 Just a few more things in this directory before we can close it for good!:

 ---

-Next in the `genop.c` file add the relevant `#include "foo.h"` once more and in the `typedef structure`:
+Next in the `genop.c` file add the relevant `#include "foo.h"` header once more and include our operation in the `typedef structure`:

 ```C
 unpack_func_t callbacks[VACCEL_FUNCTIONS_NR] = {